chain4energy/c4e-chain/x/cfevesting/README.md

 ### Vesting pool query

-Queries the vesting pools of owner address.
+Queries the vesting pools owned by account with given address.

-See example reponse:
+See example response:

 ```json
 {